Welcome to the Year 5 Class Page

 Minimum 15 minutes Daily Reading at home

 Weekly Maths Homework

-Spelling Practice – spellings are given out every 4 weeks.
+Spelling Practice – spellings are given out every week.
 A weekly spelling test will take place every Friday.
-At the end of each month a Mega Spell test of all spellings takes place